QuentinRa/blog.quentinra.dev/maths/statistics/index.md

 ## Regression

-The linear regression (`Regression linéaire`) is a line maximizing the distance between each point of the distribution and the line <span class="tms">(minimizing the sum of the square vertical distances between our line and a point)</span>
+The linear regression (`Regression linéaire`) is a line maximizing the distance between each point of the distribution and the line <small>(minimizing the sum of the square vertical distances between our line and a point)</small>

 The linear regression equation is $Y = a + b X + residual$.
 If $Y \not\in \mathbb{R}$ but in $Y \in [0,1]$, then the residual is $0$, and you should look at logistic regression.